 The powerful hit of being right.

-Over years this kind of affirmation became inextricably linked with my emotional well-being.
-Being wrong brought grave emotionally consequencese for me.
+Over years, this kind of affirmation became inextricably linked with my emotional well-being.
+Being wrong brought grave emotionally consequences for me.
 Failing discounted my value and place in the community.
 Being rejected, or condemned is always painful, but when it carries the added weight that the rejection might also be from God?
 That’s crushing.

-This need to be right became an emotional habit, deeply ingrained beyond conciousness.
+This need to be right become an emotional habit, deeply ingrained beyond consciousness.
 While I prefer to think that my theological choices came as a result of my careful study and searching the scriptures (and I did both of those things), it’s only honest to say that my desperate need to be included influenced the kinds of theological positions that seemed right or Biblical to me.